 In addition to allowing homeowners to forgo mortgage payments while they get back on their feet, the government also paused foreclosure processing temporarily.
 Both the foreclosure moratorium and forbearance period expired in 2021.

 What happens when homeowners must make payments again?

 Many homeowners will simply not be able to make their payments and will face foreclosure.
 There are still millions of families out of work or facing reduced hours and income.
 Resuming mortgage payments may not be possible.
-A flood of foreclosures all at once will devastate the U.S. economy, much like it did in 2008.
+A flood of foreclosures all at once can devastate the U.S. economy, much like it did in 2008.

 The government is keeping a close eye on all of this.
 The Consumer Financial Protection Bureau (CFPB) was tasked with monitoring lenders and servicers after the 2008 financial crisis.
 According to Reuters, the CFPB is requesting records from various mortgage servicers to assess the handling of forbearance requests and implementation.

 The difficulty with handling financial crises is those affected are all hit at the same time, overwhelming the institutions tasked with handling them.
 The CFPB was flexible with servicers when COVID relief kicked in, but now that the end is near and the stakes are highest, it appears their scrutiny is increasing.
-Clearly they are concerned that millions may not be able to resume their mortgage payments, and the way in which mortgage servicers will handle the coming flood of modification requests, forbearance extensions, and foreclosures is a priority.
+Clearly they are concerned that millions may not be able to resume their mortgage payments, including FHA and VA payments, and the way in which mortgage servicers will handle the coming flood of modification requests, forbearance extensions, and foreclosures is a priority.

 The coming months are critical to the future of the housing market and to millions of families dealing with the fallout of the coronavirus and all it has brought with it.
 If you are having trouble making your mortgage payments, CFPB provides resources to assist you.